tomhepworth/cpu_sim/README.md

     -   [ ] Refactor pipeline logic to be much less messy
     -   [ ] Use instruction memory better so that instructions dont have to be reset
 -   [ ] Move scoreboard checkint outside the instruction classes and into the pipeline
 -   [ ] CPU runprogram() function separate from main, with an event handler for debug IO, eg regdump() on 'r' key.
+Will also allow better unit testing
+-   [ ] Clean up print statements and move any I want to keep into debug mode

 ## Nice to haves:

 -   [ ] Refactor instruction structure to store instructions in memory
 -   [ ] Support risc-v pseudoinstructions
 -   [ ] Implement all RV32I base instructions
+-   [ ] Unit testing

 # References